 The information below covers some of the common questions we receive from disclosing companies.
 If you need further assistance, you can find this year’s questionnaires, reporting guidance, scoring methodologies and more on our Guidance for companies page.

 Stakeholders are increasingly requesting environmental information through CDP, including Investors, large purchasing organizations (“customers”), Banks (“lenders”), and membership/initiatives such as RE100 and NZAM.
 This data is used by these stakeholders to inform decisions and drive environmental action.

 Companies may receive requests to provide information from any or all of the following ‘requesting authorities’:

-During the 2022 cycle you can view which authorities are requesting you to respond to CDP’s corporate questionnaires via your dashboard.
+When the ORS is open you can view which authorities are requesting you to respond to CDP’s corporate questionnaires via your dashboard.